-During installation of RTA-OS will asked if the you install you want to the ETAS License Manager. lf not, install it manually at а later time by running you <install_folder>\LicenseManager\LicensingStandaloneInstallation.exe.
+installation of RTA-OS asked During the you will be install you want to the ETAS License Manager. lf not, install it manually at а later time by running you <install_folder>\LicenseManager\LicensingStandaloneInstallation.exe.

 Once the installation is complete, the ETAS License Manager can be found in C:\Program Files\Common Files\ETAS\Licensing.